kimruddock/pawelgrzybek.github.io/_drafts/2017-03-31-top-picks-2017-march.md

 [https://www.smashingmagazine.com/2017/03/beyond-browser-web-desktop-apps/](https://www.smashingmagazine.com/2017/03/beyond-browser-web-desktop-apps/)

-An amazing introduction to building your first nw.js or Electron desktop app using nothing else than you already know - HTML, CSS and JavaScript.
+An amazing introduction to building your first [nw.js](https://nwjs.io/) or [Electron](https://electron.atom.io/) desktop app using nothing more than you already know — HTML, CSS and JavaScript.
 Great explanation of these two popular frameworks and highlighting main differences between them.
 It is not a 5min read but definitely worth it — I built first working desktop app in less than an hour after reading this article.

 - - -